-Mildison Lipocream is a kind of cream-based medication that can be applied topically to the skin.
-This medicine contains the active ingredient hydrocortisone, which is a topical corticosteroid.
-Hydrocortisone helps to calm itching and inflammation in the skin, while also getting rid of scaling and redness.
+Mildison Lipocream is a cream-based medication that can be applied topically to the skin.
+It contains the active ingredient hydrocortisone, which is a topical corticosteroid that helps to calm itching and inflammation in the skin, while also getting rid of scaling and redness.

 What is Mildison Lipocream?

-Mildison Lipocream is a corticosteroid cream that contains the active ingredient hydrocortisone.
-This medication helps to reduce the inflammation and discomfort in the skin that can be caused by various sources of stimuli, including allergies.
+Mildison Lipocream is a corticosteroid cream containing the active ingredient hydrocortisone.
+This medication helps to reduce inflammation and discomfort in the skin that can be caused by various sources of stimuli, including allergies.

 When is Mildison Lipocream used?

 Mildison Lipocream is a well-tolerated and mild form of corticosteroid that can be prescribed for a variety of reasons, including to treat reactions to insect bites, plants, deodorants, toiletries, detergents and soaps.
 This substance can also be suitable for the treatment of various mild forms of eczema.
 Mildison Lipocream is particularly helpful when used for the treatment of mild inflammatory conditions, such as allergic dermatitis caused by contact, and irritant contact dermatitis.
 You might also use this medication if you have reactions to insect stings, and it can also be used for nappy rash.
 If you are unsure about using Mildison Lipocream for any reason, speak to your consultant or doctor in advance to ensure that this medication is properly suited to your needs.